csci121s15/LinkedList-Lab/README.md

 The `print()` method is already implemented, but you will need to implement the following additional operations:

-- Getting the name of a node at a specified index (similar to an array).
+- Get the name of a node at a specified index (similar to an array).
+Return `null` if the index does not exist
-- Getting the quantity of a node at a specified index.
+- Get the quantity of a node at a specified index.
+Return -1 if the index does not exist.
-- Getting the length of the list.
+- Get the length of the list.
-- Checking if a node with the specified name is in the list.
+- Check if a node with the specified name is in the list.
-- Inserting a node with a given name and quantity into the appropriate position in the list.
+- Insert a node with a given name and quantity into the appropriate position in the list.

 A `Node` class and a skeleton for the `SortedLinkedList` class are in the